2025 – The Southern Atlantic

 #Taleof2Canyons

-Principal investigator Dr. Silvia Romero, from Argentina’s Servicio de Hidrografía Naval, CONICET, and the Universidad de la Defensa Nacional, along with her team, will map and study two underwater canyons along the Patagonia Shelf.
+Principal investigator Dr. Silvia Romero, from Argentina’s Servicio de Hidrografía Naval, Universidad de la Defensa Nacional, and Universidad de Buenos Aires, along with her team, will map and study two underwater canyons along the Patagonia Shelf.
 They will compare and contrast how the different shapes of the canyons alter the movement of water masses using R/V Falkor (too)’s mapping technology, CTD & Rosette, and sensor suite, alongside imagery from ROV SuBastian.
-By studying how the current interacts with the canyons’ individual topography, they will better understand these dynamic environments, gathering critical data for Argentina’s
+The team will study how the current interacts with each canyon’s individual topography to improve their understanding of these dynamic environments.

 Searching for the Asgard